roboll/helmfile/README.md

 # context: kube-context # this directive is deprecated, please consider using helmDefaults.kubeContext

-#default values to set for args along with dedicated keys that can be set by contributers, cli args take precedence over these
+# Default values to set for args along with dedicated keys that can be set by contributors, cli args take precedence over these.
+# In other words, unset values results in no flags passed to helm.
+# See the helm usage (helm SUBCOMMAND -h) for more info on default values when those flags aren't provided.
 helmDefaults:
   tillerNamespace: tiller-namespace  #dedicated default key for tiller-namespace
   tillerless: false                  #dedicated default key for tillerless
   kubeContext: kube-context          #dedicated default key for kube-context (--kube-context)
   cleanupOnFail: false               #dedicated default key for helm flag --cleanup-on-fail
-  # additional and global args passed to helm
+  # additional and global args passed to helm (default "")
   args:
     - "--set k=v"
-  # defaults for verify, wait, force, timeout and recreatePods under releases[]
+  # verify the chart before upgrading (only works with packaged charts not directories) (default false)
   verify: true
+  # wait for k8s resources via --wait. (default false)
   wait: true
+  # time in seconds to wait for any individual Kubernetes operation (like Jobs for hooks, and waits on pod/pvc/svc/deployment readiness) (default 300)
   timeout: 600
+  # performs pods restart for the resource if applicable (default false)
   recreatePods: true
+  # forces resource update through delete/recreate if needed (default false)
-  force: true
+  force: false
-  # enable TLS for request to Tiller
+  # enable TLS for request to Tiller (default false)
   tls: true
   # path to TLS CA certificate file (default "$HELM_HOME/ca.pem")
   tlsCACert: "path/to/ca.pem"
   # path to TLS certificate file (default "$HELM_HOME/cert.pem")
   tlsCert: "path/to/cert.pem"
   # path to TLS key file (default "$HELM_HOME/key.pem")
   tlsKey: "path/to/key.pem"
   # limit the maximum number of revisions saved per release.
-Use 0 for no limit (default 10)
+Use 0 for no limit. (default 10)
   historyMax: 10

 # The desired states of Helm releases.